ManuXavier43/SongSlicer/README.md

 # Intro

 This project is a Flask app that uses the Deezer Spleeter to split songs into vocals and instrumentals.
-For demo purposes, previews can be fetched using the Spotify api.
+For demo purposes, previews can be fetched using the Deezer api, however local mp3 files can also be uploaded for splitting.
+Plotly is used to display waveforms of each split, showing the split's amplitude over time.

 ## Run Flask app using Docker